 I have a question...

 In general, most entering freshmen will need to take the Math Placement Exam (MPE).
-Beginning in Fall 2018, students with minimum SAT/ACT test scores (SAT MATH: 500 or ACT MATH: 19) will be allowed to enroll in MATH 101, Math in the Social Sciences, without taking the MPE.
-Most students wishing to take a math course other than MATH 101, or a student who does not have the minimum SAT/ACT test scores listed above, will need to take the MPE.
+Students whose degree program allows them to satisfy their mathematics requirement with MATH 101, Math in the Social Sciences, can do so without taking the MPE.
+Most students wishing to take a math course other than MATH 101 will need to take the MPE.
 The MPE is waived for students who either scored 3, 4 or 5 on an Advanced Placement Calculus Exam (either AB or BC) or have transfer credit in a math course at the level of college algebra or above.
 Use the button below to determine if you need to take the MPE.

 You should review and prepare before taking the Math Placement Exam, even if you are currently taking a mathematics course.
 The Mathematics Department has prepared interactive review materials and practice questions for all sections of the exam.

 If you are an incoming student, you may be eligible to take the unproctored Math Placement Exam from home.
 Once you begin your degree program on campus, you are no longer eligible to take the unproctored version of the exam.

 Log into the Math Placement Exam web site using your eID to check your options.
 We generally recommend that you begin with the unproctored Math Placement Exam if you are still eligible for this option.
 Otherwise, you will need to take the proctored version of the MPE (Math Challenge Exam).

 If you have had accommodations in the past, you will want to contact the Student Disability Center in the TILT Building and plan to meet with an accommodations specialist.
 The specialist will review your documentation and provide you with a memo that helps your instructors know what accommodations are appropriate.